-2) 6 months in Colombia/6 months in Peru
+2) Six months in Colombia/ six months in Peru

 Think about it.

-You can enjoy gorgeous women in Colombia for 6 months and enjoy easy women and delicious food for the other 6.
+You can enjoy gorgeous women in Colombia for 6 months and delicious food for the other 6.

-The two countries also have a comparable cost of living, so your wallet isn't going to take a hit by trading time between these two lovely countries.
+The two countries also have a comparable cost of living (Peru is a bit more expensive), so your wallet isn't going to take a hit by trading time between these two lovely countries.

-3) 6 months in Colombia/6 months in Panama
+3) Six months in Colombia/ six months in Panama

 Another excellent option.
 If you just can't get enough of Colombia, 6 months in Panama should prove to be an easy transition - there are tons of Colombians living here.
 Panama City is impressively modern, and just over an hour flight from Bogota.